-You can read the first part of this three-part series here.
+This blog is part of a series.
+You can read the first part here.

 There are places in the world that make us feel perfectly at ease.
 Places where we feel fully ourselves, inspired, invigorated and alive.
 It can feel like magic, like a secret ingredient we can’t quite put our finger on, but if we pay close enough attention, there are patterns there that can teach us something about ourselves and the things that help us come alive.